Jiaqian-Li-Gaking/violence-movies/readme.md

 We made a new organizing classification of the above dataset into nonviolent (including gesture, handshake, highfive, hug, jump, walk, and greet), low-violence (including push, slap, choking, stifle, kick, and punch), and high-violence (including shoot, stab, and club).
 Then, We divide each video into chunks with 16 frames at a resolution of 112 x 112 (e.g. a video may have 8 chunks) and store the samples and labels to data\processed\violence-detection-dataset.
 The code refers to src\preprocess\preprocess_AIRTLab.

 ### b) Roboflow Violence Detection Dataset
-Around 10 thousand images anotated by 4 classes of box bounding, including NonViolence, Violence, guns, knife.
+Around 10 thousand images annotated by 4 classes of box bounding, including NonViolence, Violence, guns, knife.
 Roboflow Violence Detection Dataset: https://universe.roboflow.com/violence-detection-fbe46/violence-detection-nbx24

 Dataset Split: